hucodelab/hucodelab/README.md

 * ### [e-commerce binary classification with Starbucks Data](https://github.com/hucodelab/ML_retail_industry2/blob/master/ML_model_retail_industry.ipynb)

-This project shows the ETL and Machine Learning model building process to predict whether a client will accept an e-commerce offer
+This project shows the ETL and Machine Learning model building process to predict whether a client will accept an e-commerce offer.
+It contains a deploy on a webapp as well https://mlretail2.herokuapp.com/